 Root Down Farm

 Dede Boies, Owner

 Dede grew up in the suburbs of New Jersey and didn’t like even watering the house plants; let alone working in the garden.
-Yet, after graduating college and moving west to San Francisco, she discovered her love for being outside, getting dirty and growing food through WWOOFing in Hawaii and New Zealand.
+Yet, after graduating from college and moving west to San Francisco, she discovered her love for being outside, getting dirty and growing food through WWOOFing in Hawaii and New Zealand.

 In 2008, she moved to Pescadero to apprentice with Pie Ranch for two years.
 While at Pie, she was able to soak up knowledge from Jered and Nancy (and Lucas and Rosa) and learned a lot about vegetables, livestock, teaching and juggling through experiential learning.
 From there she worked at Harley Farms, overseeing their kidding operation, and caring for and raising the newborn goats.